MALAKK77/students_hostel_management_system/README.md

 This is a Hostel Management System built using C++ and MySQL.
 The project allows hostel administrators to:

-   Insert hostels with details like name, available beds, and fee.
+   - Insert hostels with details like name, available beds, and fee.

-   Reserve a bed for a student.
+  - Reserve a bed for a student.

-   Update hostel capacity when a student books a bed.
+  --Update hostel capacity when a student books a bed.

-   Display messages when beds are not available.
+  - Display messages when beds are not available.